 Rosie and Hannah were best friends for more than 25 years.

-Hannah is head of Education, Training and Policy at the Biochemical Society and has spent many years working in the field of biological and biomedical science.
+Hannah is Director of Society Programmes at the Biochemical Society and has spent many years working in the field of biological and biomedical science.

 She has a degree in Biological Sciences from the University of Oxford and a PGCE from the University of Cambridge.
 She was trained as a secondary science teacher and worked for several years at the Wellcome Trust.